Special Directives

 The !include

-directive allows you to include the content of another YAML file.
+directive allows you to include the content of another Phlow file.
 This is useful for organizing configurations or data into separate files and reusing them.
+Additionally, you can pass arguments to the included files for dynamic content generation.

 Basic Example: